COSC3020/mergesort-22dcolli-1/README.md

 ## Answer
 Normal Mergesort has a runtime of $\Theta(nlogn)$, but this Mergesort has extra logic(an extra for loop), which will make it $\Theta(n^{2}logn)$.

 Update-To be clearer, I had believed that I had mostly seen mergesort code that only used 1 for loop.
 Here what I innitially meant the nested for loops(2 total for loops) that caused the $n^2$ compared to $n$.
 Both those loops make sure that we iterate ovver every single element.

+Update 2- So based on the comments I spent a good deal of time looking at the mergesort slides from the sorting presentation.
+I believe that the difference between this mergesort and the mergsort there is mainly the nested for loops.
+More specifically I was looking at the merge code slide and I believe that those two for loops that used to be separate are now nested.
+Looking at the runtime explanation too we see in the original it was $n$ but I think the new mergesort would now be $n^2$ with them being nested.